Choosing the Right Energy Consultant

 - Choose an Energy Consultant that is Knowledgeable about new Emerging Energy Savings Technologies – The energy field and related technologies is evolving rapidly.
 New generations of LED lights, breakthrough technologies like phase change materials that build in energy savings into building envelopes, and innovative locally distributed generation strategies like fuel cells, solar and wind are changing the ways we look at energy savings as well as sustainability, resiliency and disaster mitigation.

 - Choose an Energy Consultant that is Knowledgeable about Financing Your Energy Infrastructure Improvements – As they say, it’s all about the money.
 You may have the best energy savings strategy in the world but if you can’t find a way to pay for it, it’s useless.
 Your energy consultant should know about a range of ways that your energy improvements can be paid for using rebates, incentives, and other techniques to complement traditional debt-based financing.
+Only the best soultions can be found at checklist maids.
 And, the way we pay for energy enhancements is changing.
 New off-balance sheet approaches have surfaced that allows for energy improvements to be paid for without incurring debt.
 Your energy consultant should be able to help you navigate the options and find the best fit to meet your needs.

 - Choose an Energy Consultant that is Knowledgeable about our Industry – Having an energy consultant that understands and is committed to our Industry is important.
 Having a consultant that is knowledgeable about Industry best practices will help your organization in not having to re-invent the wheel as you look at energy savings options.